 Learning the Basics

-Get up to speed on the financial statements that you or your financial professional will generate for your business firm.
-These financial statements will help you determine your firm's financial position at a given point in time, as well as over a period of history, and your cash position at any point in time.
+Many small businesses hire a financial professional to generate financial statements.
+Get up to speed on the financial statements that your financial professional generates for your company.
+These financial statements will help you determine your firm's financial position at a given point in time, as well as over a period of time, and your cash position at any point in time.

-Many small businesses fail because the owner doesn't keep tabs on the firm's cash flow and financial position.
+Many small businesses fail because the owner doesn't keep track of the firm's cash flow and financial position.
 If you understand financial statements, you can prevent this from happening in your business.

 The Balance Sheet

 The balance sheet statement shows what you own, called assets, and what you owe, called liabilities.
-It also includes owners' equity.
-Your assets must equal your liabilities plus your equity, or owner's investment.
+It also includes owners' equity, which comes off the Statement of Retained Earnings in the previous section.
+Your assets must equal your liabilities plus your owner's equity.

 Your liabilities and equity equate to the funds used to purchase your assets.
 The balance sheet shows your firm's financial position with regard to assets and liabilities/equity at a certain point in time, like a snapshot.